chisophugis/lbd/source/elf.rst

 You will learn the objdump, readelf, ..., tools and understand the ELF file format itself through using these tools to analyze the cpu0 generated obj in this chapter.
-LLVM has the llvm-objdump tool which like objdump but it's only support the native CPU.
+LLVM has the llvm-objdump tool which like objdump.
+We will make cpu0 support llvm-objdump tool in this chapter.
 The binutils support other CPU ELF dump as a cross compiler tool chains.
 Linux platform has binutils already and no need to install it further.
 We use Linux binutils in this chapter just because iMac will display Chinese